 Fish and Wildlife Service, Interior.

-You can view the final environmental assessment by one of the following methods:
+Document Availability.
+You may view the application and our draft environmental assessment by one of the following methods:

 Federal eRulemaking Portal: http://www.regulations.gov.
 Search for Docket No. FWS-HQ-MB-2015-0073.